hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 end
 ```

-You can also specify arguments an array if you don't want to worry about
+You can also specify arguments as an array if you don't want to worry about
 quoting:

 ```ruby